Hope Summers (character): X-Force

-In the new X-Force team, Hope is in a coma after being infected with a virus that infected both her and Cable.
-It was revealed that she was able to manifest herself in a digital avatar by copying the powers of a brain-dead mutant, MeMe.
+Hope is rendered comatose after being affected by a virus that infected both her and Cable.
+However, she manifests as a digital avatar by copying the powers of a brain-dead mutant, MeMe.
 She uses this identity to remain in Cable's team, but is discovered by Psylocke, who chose to keep Hope's identity secret.
-Hope's secret is revealed to the team by Mojo, leading to an argument between her and Cable.
-Hope agrees to MeMe's life support being turned off, thus letting MeMe die and putting Hope back to being in a coma.
-Hope then convinces Fantomex, who now has god-like super-powers, to attack the X-Force and is able to copy his powers and remove the virus from herself and defeat Fantomex.
-She then takes charge of the X-Force and fires Cable, for leading the team down a morally questionable route.
+After her actions are exposed, Hope agrees to have MeMe's life support turned off, thus letting MeMe die and putting Hope back to being in a coma.
+Hope convinces Fantomex to attack the X-Force, then copies his powers and removes the virus from herself.